ambient-innovation/gitlab-trivy-checks/README.md

 This config template can be included in your .gitlab-ci.yml to get both scanning jobs and the result visualisation for free.

+* [Config Scanning](https://github.com/ambient-innovation/gitlab-trivy-config-checks) for Dockerfiles and configuration files (such as Helm charts or AWS Cloudformation) is also available either separately (with a separate `include` entry) or as an opt-in (see *Full configuration* below).

 # Setup Instructions
 At the very top of your .gitlab-ci.yml either add or expand the include: section so it looks similar to this:
 ```yaml